 If you want to know more about the source of the Buna, you can enter the cave with a boat for just a few euros.
 Inside a guide tells you everything about the source.
 Just seeing the reflection of bright blue water in the cave makes this short boat trip worthwhile.

 The Kravice waterfalls are just gorgeous!
-The water is very cold, but ideal to cool down during a hot summer.
+The water is very cold, but ideal to cool down during a hot summer day.

 There are also bars with refreshing drinks and snacks.
 So you can perfectly make a day trip, but keep in mind that it is very busy during the day.
 Best times to visit and find a perfect tanning spot are mornings and early evenings.

-I hope that with this blog post I have convinced you to take some time out of your itinerary to explore this beautiful city and its stunning surroundings.
+I hope I have convinced you with a variety of amazing things to see and do in Mostar and to take some time to explore this enchanting city and its beautiful surroundings.

 Thank you for reading!

 Stay tuned on new blog posts and subscribe for my newsletter below!